 This table is based on the guidelines of the German Federal Institute for Drugs and Medical Devices (BfArM) for the use of masks (available only in German language):

 Filtering Half MasksFiltering Face Piece (FFP) half masks cover the nose and mouth and protect against respirable dust, smoke and liquid mist.
 They are made of rubber or silicone and are supplemented by various filter materials.
 The use of these masks is mandatory at workplaces that exceed the threshold limit value (TLV) of substances hazardous to health.
+A differentiation is made between FFP1, FFP2 and FFP3.
 Protective masks of the classes FFP2 and FFP3 are also recommended for hospital staff, care workers and other groups of people with an increased risk of infection.
-In the case of direct contact with infected individuals, FFP3 respiratory masks offer the best protection against pathogens such as viruses and bacteria.
+In the case of direct contact with infected individuals, tight-fitting FFP23 respiratory masks offer the an appropriatebest protection against pathogens.
 The filter media captures viruses and bacteria.

 Indoors, air filtration helps to minimize the risk of pathogens such as viruses and bacteria and to improve the air quality.
 Therefore, high-quality, individually adapted air filtration systems are recommended, especially for sensitive areas.